colby/colbyolson.com/posts/subaru.md

 * Bushings
 * Inner/Outer tie rods and ball joints

+### Banjo bolt
 ### Oil and filter

 Popular recommendation seems to be Full Synthetic with turbo cars.

 * K&N HP-1008 Filter
 * Rotella T6

+### Fluid Change

+**Transmission and Rear differential**

+Both use synthetic 75W-90 gear oil.
+Make sure its GL-5 rated.

+You'll need 4QTs of fluid for the front and 1QT for the rear.

+You will need a T70 Torx bit to take off the front drain plug.
+Remove dipstick, remove and clean plug, drain fluid, re-install plug, use funnel and fill, then re-install dipstick.
+Check levels afterwards.

+The rear plugs are 1/2".
+A pump will be useful for flushing the rear fluids.
+Remove both plugs, drain, then pump/fill until fluid runs clean out of bottom hole, insert bottom plug, pump until fluid comes out of top hole, then plug top hole.

+If you have a torque wrench:
+* Oil Drain Plug: 33 ft-lb
+* Transmission Drain Plug (T70): 50.6 ft-lb
+* Rear Drain and Filler Plugs: 36.2 ft-lb

 ## Modifications